Skip to main content

 layoutDirection

-Text and UI layout direction.
+Text layout direction.

 screen